sandpiper-framework/sandpiper/README.md

 1. Root directory contains things not related to code directly, e.g. readme, license, docker-compose, taskfile, etc.

 2. Cmd package contains code for starting applications ("main" packages).
 The directory name for each application should match the name of the executable you want to have.
-Sandpiper is structured as a monolith application but can be restructured to contain multiple microservices.
-We use the Go convention of placing main package as a subdirectory of the cmd package.
-As an example, the "client" application's binary would be located under cmd/client.
+Sandpiper is structured as a monolith application but was written with microservices in mind.
+We use the Go convention of placing each main package as a subdirectory of the cmd directory.
+As an example, the "client" application's binary would be located under `cmd/client`.
 It also loads the necessary configuration and passes it to the service initializers.

-3. The rest of the code is located under two directories: `internal` and `pkg`.
+3. The rest of the code is located under two directories: `shared` and `pkg`.
 The pkg directory contains a directory for each of the executables found in the cmd directory.
 These can be thought of like microservices of Sandpiper.
-The internal directory contains code common to all cmds.
+The shared directory contains code common to all cmds.

 4. Microservice directories, like api (naming corresponds to `cmd/` folder naming) contains multiple folders for each domain it interacts with, for example: `user`, `company`, `slice` etc.